fbpx

 Understanding the Wholesaling Process

 Wholesaling in Florida is a real estate investment strategy where the wholesaler contracts a home with a seller and then finds an interested party to buy it.
-The wholesaler makes a profit by selling the contract to the buyer at a higher price.
+The wholesaler earns a profit by assigning the contract to the buyer at a higher price than the contract purchase price.
 One must be familiar with the legalities and financial nuances, as Florida’s real estate laws and market trends can differ significantly from those in other states.
-A comprehensive guide can be a helpful reference for newcomers.

 Building a Solid Network